retaildevcrews/botify/apps/bot-service/README.md

-# Backend Web Application - LangServe FastAPI
+# Bot Service Web Application - LangServe FastAPI

 This bot has been created using [LangServe](https://python.langchain.com/docs/langserve)